MoonPoet/xaprb-src/content/blog/should-distributed-company-hold-all-team-meetings.md

 But it's worse than you think: flying everyone to one place for a week doesn't take the company offline for a week.
 (Oh, it'll only be a couple of days, you think; they'll fly over the weekend and catch up during the week!)
 Nope.
-Factor in missed flights, tiredness, sickness, early arrivals, late departures, vacations... a one-week meeting turned into a three-week standstill.
+Factor in missed flights, tiredness, sickness, early arrivals, late departures, vacations, jet lag recovery... a one-week meeting turned into a three-week standstill.

 Even if you look only at a single team, like the sales team, you'll see how serious this can be.
 If sales people miss their top-of-funnel activity, they'll pay for it with empty pipelines.